KellerJordan/Evaluate-CrossMax-Ensemble/README.md

 We evaluate the new technique using a transfer attack from a standard ensemble.
 This reduces the robust accuracy of the CrossMax Ensemble from ~77% to ~2%.

-Presumably the reason our initial accuracy for the CrossMax ensemble (77%) is higher than theirs because we only use PGD whereas they use the APGD-T attack, which perhaps is able to somewhat compensate for the gradient masking effect.
+Presumably the reason our initial accuracy for the CrossMax ensemble (77%) is higher than theirs is because we only use PGD whereas they use a stronger APGD-T attack, which perhaps is able to somewhat compensate for the gradient masking effect.
-After we get rid of the masking effect by using a transfer attack, the accuracy falls to 2%, the same as our standard ensemble.
+After we get rid of the masking effect by transferring the attack from a standard ensemble, the CrossMax ensemble's accuracy falls to 2%, the same as the standard ensemble.

 `python evaluate_defense.py`